Waist inequality for 3-manifolds with positive scalar curvature: Mean curvature flow and tree foliations

 By coarea inequality we can cover each discarded component $S$ by balls $B_l$, such that $B_l$ is $2$-bilipschitz diffeomorphic to a small ball in $\R^3$, and $\partial B$ intersects $S$ in a finite union of small loops.
 We start filling these loops by minimal discs one by one in a way similar to the procedure described above.
 Eventually, we obtain a collection of disjoint spheres each contained in a small ball $B_l$.
 Then by Lemma \cite[Lemma 4.1]{CL2019} there exists a Morse foliation contracting the sphere to a point.
 The argument in Lemma \cite[Lemma 4.1]{CL2019} can be slightly modified to give a tree foliation instead of a Morse foliation.
 Finally, observe that the foliation is mean convex on $[0,T]\setminus B$.
 Moreover, we may assume that parameters of the $(\mathbb {\alpha}, \delta, \mathbb{H})$-flow have been chosen so that $K_{t_i}^i \subset N_{\varepsilon/2}(K_{t_i}^{i-1})$ and so for $\sigma$ sufficiently small we have that the set $B$ is $\varepsilon$-small.

 \textbf{End of the proof.} We now show how to finish the argument for Proposition \ref{MCF_tree} from its weaker version $(\ast)$.
-Given a geometrically prime manifold $N$ with large component $\Sigma$, we flow $\Sigma$ by smooth mean curvature flow for a short time $[0,t_0]$ and, by mean convexity, me may assume:
+Given a geometrically prime or non-orientable geometrically manifold $N$ with large component $\Sigma$, we flow $\Sigma$ by smooth mean curvature flow for a short time $[0,t_0]$ and, by mean convexity, me may assume:

 for some small real number $\alpha$.
 We then discard the region of $N$ bounded by $\Sigma$ and $\Sigma_{t_0}$, obtaining a new geometrically prime manifold $N'$ with large component $\Sigma_{t_0}$.
 Proposition \ref{MCF_tree} then follows by applying its weaker version $(\ast)$ to $N'$ with a choice of $\varepsilon <\alpha$. \end{proof}